PyNoon/curriculum/lesson_plus_2/tutorial.md

   standard method for requests to retrieve data.
   * Other methods include `POST` and `PUT`, which are commonly used for submitting new data or data updates to an API.
-* The URL to use and expected parameters for the API are documented
+* The URL to use and expected parameters and headers for the API are documented
   at: [nominatim.org/release-docs/develop/api/Overview](https://nominatim.org/release-docs/develop/api/Overview/)

 ```code